cavo789/blog/blog/2024/12/26/dagger-python/index.md

 We've simplified our work with `make` actions to not remember these long Docker CLI commands.

-Our pipeline is working fine locally.
+Our pipeline is working fine locally; time to implement the remote CI.

 ## Implementing a GitLab CI using Dagger